lmigueldf/doc/native/android-plugin.md

 The TeaLeaf Java source code will be built first, and then the Activity for your game will be built.
 It is in this second build step where your plugin code is built.

-If your package is `com.tealeaf.plugin.plugins`, then the file will be copied into the destination build directory under `src/com/tealeaf/plugin/plugins` and the `ant` build will incorporate them.
+If your package is under `com.tealeaf.plugin.plugins`, then the file will be copied into the destination build directory under `src/com/tealeaf/plugin/plugins` and the `ant` build will incorporate them.

 ##### libraries